 Intern For a Day Program: Host a student for a one day job shadow opportunity to expose them to your organization and career field.

-During a Career Shuttle, the host employer typically arranges a tour for students and presents the opportunity to hear firsthand from current employees, including interns, about their roles.
+Career Shuttle: The host employer typically arranges a tour for students and presents the opportunity to hear firsthand from current employees, including interns, about their roles.

 Learn more about these site visit opportunities and to arrange visit!